mediafinger/rabbitmq_info/PITCHME.md

 +++
 ### Binding queues to routing keys

-Queues are bound to a pattern or the exact string:
+Queues are bound to a pattern or the exact string.

+Messages can be delivered to multiple queues that can have one or more consumers each.

+In this example the consumers _Audits_ and _Notifications_ consume multiple queues.

++++
+### Binding examples

 | Routing-key                    | Explanation                                            | Possible Consumers         |
 |:-------------------------------|:-------------------------------------------------------|:---------------------------|